Letztes Update: 05. Oktober 2025

 Antwort der Redaktion

-OLED stands for Organic Light Emitting Diodes.
-This technology is known for its ability to produce deep blacks and vibrant colors.
+OLED, or Organic Light Emitting Diode, technology is known for its vibrant colors and deep blacks.
 Each pixel in an OLED display emits its own light, which allows for excellent contrast and color accuracy.
-However, the organic materials used in OLEDs can degrade over time, potentially affecting their longevity.
+However, this self-emissive nature also impacts its lifespan.

 Last updated 3 mins ago